rasterradio/Kumite/README.md

 ### Attack Tracking

 Tracking is a character lining up their attacks on the Z-axis to hit an opponent that has adjusted their position from an Evade.
 Like in *Virtua Fighter*, If one player evades to the side and hasn't pressed any buttons, the other player's hits won't track, and will instead whiff.
 If the defending player presses any button, the attack will track and they will get hit.
+The attack will also track if the player switches out of mid stance to high or low stance, but not from high or low stance into mid.

 ## States